 - Statistical methods are needed to define justifiable sample sizes.

-- Statistical methods are needed to interpret measurement results of scattered product properties and to make a comprehensible decision whether or not a product property is fulfilled.
+- Statistical methods are needed to interpret measurement results of scattered Medical Device properties and to make a comprehensible decision whether or not a Medical Device property is fulfilled.

 The goal of a good strategy is;